College athletics in the United States: Arguments against paying college athletes

 Universities offer students more than just the education and degree they receive.
 Lectures by prominent industry figures, concerts, movies, fitness facilities, student clubs are a few additional benefits that universities generally subsidize through fees added to tuition bills.
 This means that the full-scholarship athletes can attend these activities all for free.
 Universities also offer unique benefits to the student-athletes such as team-only workout facilities, top coaches, nutrition personnel, shiny gyms, lush fields, medical care, travel to away games, customized meal plans, free gear, and athletic attire.
 The university also offers the student-athletes the opportunity to play competitive games in large stadiums packed with committed fans, which allows student-athletes to garner media attention, and name recognition.

 Athletes are aware of what they are committing to when they sign their full-scholarship forms.
 The school will be in charge of paying the student-athletes' expenses, and the student-athlete has the opportunity to earn an education, take part in academic and social activities in college, and play their sport in a high-profile manner.
 The best schools in certain sports naturally will attract the best recruits, as evidenced by the fact that the championships in the major sports are usually won by the same small group of schools that have dominated the sport.
 If paying players becomes normal, the universities that have made money from their winning teams would have an even greater advantage in attracting recruits.
 These universities would be able to pay players more money, thus getting the best players.

 Title IX needs to be considered in the discussion regarding paying college athletes.
 Title IX prohibits excluding female athletes from education and financial benefit.
 If a university decides to pay the football team, other teams will need to be paid as well.
 Further, paying college football players will result in universities entering heated bidding wars while they are attracting recruits.

 Mark Emmert, NCAA president is opposed to paying college athletes because it would encourage universities to bribe athletes.
 Emmert believes that if student-athletes were paid to play, there would be more pressure on boosters and agents to bribe student-athletes to play for a certain university and to financially support them while they are playing at the university.
-Emmert stands by the ideals that student-athletes are students first, and he backs up this ideal by noting student-athletes' graduation rate across all demographics is greater than the non-athletes.
+Emmert stands by the ideals that student-athletes are students first, and he backs up this ideal by noting student-athletes' graduation rate across all demographics is greater than the nonathletes.
 Emmert also stands behind the ideal that the money student-athletes receive through their scholarships is equal or greater than payments the proponents of pay-for-play advocate for.